 When we only see someone as a 'label', in many ways they become dead to us....

-This page looks at the impact of using labels to describe people on effective communication.
 When we ascribe a label to someone we are at risk of making assumptions about what they think and feel.
 Having made that assumption we may never then consider it necessary to explore whether it is true or not.
 This can then form the root of prejudice, stereotypes and 'fixed' views about different categories of people.

 Labels - Written for the Principle Focus section - Newsletter 2